sitefinitysteve/nativescript-auth0/README.md

 # Nativescript Auth0Lock

-[Auth0](https://auth0.com) is a social login provider for Nativescript allowing you to choose between [50 different providers](https://auth0.com/docs/identityproviders).
+[Auth0](https://auth0.com) is a social login provider for NativeScript allowing you to choose between [50 different providers](https://auth0.com/docs/identityproviders).
 Use the Auth0 portal to select and configure the providers you would like to make available in your NativeScript application.
 The Auth0 NativeScript plugin will dynamically load your chosen providers into your application.

 The dynamically loading feature reduces the amount of dependencies you’ll have in your application.
 You also don’t have to worry about loading and managing Cocoapods or Android Jars specific to each implementation.